jrief/django-angular/docs/remote-method-invocation.rst

 If a client calls the URL ``/fetch-some-data.json``, the responding view dispatches incoming requests directly onto the method ``get_some_data``.
 This kind of invocation only works for GET requests.
-Here the fetching methods do not require the decorator ``@allow_remote_invocation``, since the programmer determines all possible invocations.
+Here these methods do not require the decorator ``@allow_remote_invocation``, since the server-side programmer is responsible for choosing the correct method.

 .. _Remote Procedure Call: http://en.wikipedia.org/wiki/Remote_procedure_calls